tegonal/gt/README.md

 # adds the remote tegonal-scripts with url https://github.com/tegonal/scripts
 gt remote add -r tegonal-scripts -u https://github.com/tegonal/scripts

-# adds the remote test with url https://github.com/tegonal/test
-# specifying that this repo has most likely no GPG keys setup -- if so,
-# then --unsecure true is added to the pull.args
-gt remote add -r test -u https://github.com/tegonal/test --unsecure true

-# adds the remote tegonal-gh-commons with url https://github.com/tegonal/github-commons
-# specifying that only tags matching the given tag-filter shall be considered when
-# determining the latest version (when using `gt pull` or `gt update` without specifying a tag)
-gt remote add -r tegonal-gh-commons -u https://github.com/tegonal/github-commons --tag-filter "^commons-.*" true

 # lists all existing remotes
 gt remote list